progranism/Open-Source-FPGA-Bitcoin-Miner/README.md

 5) Run 'mine.bat'

-6) If working correctly, 'mine.bat' will leave a console window open which will fill with diagnostic information as it runs.
+6) If working correctly, 'mine.bat' will leave a console window open where it reports hashing rate, estimated hashing rate and accepted/rejected share information.

 7) Profit!